-- An avulsion fracture of the greater trochanter can occur as a result of gluteus medius.
+- An avulsion fracture of the greater trochanter can occur as a result of forceful contraction of the gluteus medius.

 - Lesser trochanter – smaller than the greater trochanter.
 It projects from the posteromedial side of the femur, just inferior to the neck-shaft junction.

-- It is the site of attachment for iliopsoas (which can avulse the lesser trochanter).
+- It is the site of attachment for iliopsoas (forceful contraction of which can cause an avulsion fracture of the lesser trochanter).

-- Intertrochanteric line – a ridge of bone that runs in an inferomedial direction on the anterior surface of the femur, connecting the two trochanters together.
+- Intertrochanteric line – a ridge of bone that runs in an inferomedial direction on the anterior surface of the femur, spanning between the two trochanters.
 After it passes the lesser trochanter on the posterior surface, it is known as the pectineal line.

-- It is the site of attachment for the iliofemoral ligament (strong ligament of the hip joint).
+- It is the site of attachment for the iliofemoral ligament (the strongest ligament of the hip joint).

-- Intertrochanteric crest – similar to the intertrochanteric line, this is a ridge of bone that connects the two trochanters together.
+- Intertrochanteric crest – like the intertrochanteric line, this is a ridge of bone that connects the two trochanters.
 It is located on the posterior surface of the femur.
-There is a rounded tubercle on its superior half, this is called the quadrate tubercle, which is where quadratus femoris attaches.
+There is a rounded tubercle on its superior half called the quadrate tubercle; where quadratus femoris attaches.

 Clinical Relevance: Proximal Femur Fractures

-Classically, the distal fragment is pulled upwards and rotated laterally.
+The distal fragment is typically pulled upwards and rotated laterally.
 This manifests clinically as a shortened and externally rotated lower limb.